sardell/cui-ng/directives/cui-wizard/README.md

 ## Change Log 1/29/2016

 * New directive scope variable added - `wizardFinished` - true if the last step has been visited.

+## Change Log 2/2/2016

+* Now only renders progress bar between steps if there's more than 1 step (you shouldn't be using this directive if you only have 1 step, but in the case that maybe you're dinamically assigning steps this might be useful)